Referring Children for Mental Health Services and the Coordinated Services Action Team (CSAT)

 3. Document all contacts with service provider in the Service Providers Contact Notebook.

-Working with DMH Specialized Foster Care (SFC) for MHR/CANS Screenings and Mental Health Service Linkage
+Working with DMH Specialized Foster Care (SFC) for MHR Referrals and Mental Health Service Linkage

 Continuing Services CSW Responsibilities

-1. Complete the MHR/CANS and upload consents in the Referral Portal when a child in an existing open case is experiencing a mental health crisis or determined to be in need of mental health services.
+1. Complete the MHR (on re-referral's) and upload consents in the Referral Portal when a child in an existing open case is experiencing a mental health crisis or determined to be in need of mental health services.

-2. Review DMH's feedback on MHR/CANS for the assignment of the DMH SFC Clinician and recommendation for mental health service linkage.
+2. Review DMH's feedback on initial and re-referral MHRs for the assignment of the DMH SFC Clinician and recommendation for mental health service linkage.

 3. Review the Clinical Feedback form for the final determination of a child's mental health services.